txt/se22/docs/syllabus.md

   to help you along.
 - Please make sure you experience the lectures (either live or watching the recoding).
-- Aside from that, you have  to service all your homework, and prokect commitments.
+- Aside from that, you have  to service all your homework, and project commitments.
 It is very bad to be absent from your project except for anticipated abseonces condonned by the univerisity:
      - Representing an official university function (e.g. athletics)